InterDigital (IDCC)

 Liren Chen, President and Chief Executive Officer

-Liren Chen was appointed President and Chief Executive Officer of InterDigital in April 2021.
-Prior to joining InterDigital, Mr. Chen spent nearly 25 years at Qualcomm Inc. where he most recently served as Senior Vice President and Global Head of IP, Legal Counsel.
-In this role, he was responsible for overseeing Qualcomm's worldwide intellectual property portfolio and leading technology, business strategy, product management, and global eco-system development for Qualcomm Technology Licensing.
-He holds 28 granted patents in the U.S. and over 120 granted patents worldwide.
+Liren Chen joined InterDigital as President and CEO on April 5, 2021.
+Before InterDigital, he spent nearly 25 years at Qualcomm Incorporated, where his most recent role was Senior Vice President and Global Head of IP, Legal Counsel.
+At Qualcomm, he was responsible for overseeing Qualcomm's worldwide intellectual property portfolio and leading technology, business strategy, product management, and global ecosystem development for Qualcomm Technology Licensing.
+He was also deeply involved in developing and driving Qualcomm's technology-driven IP strategy, as well as multiple IP acquisitions and integrations.
+Chen is a co-inventor on over 120 patents worldwide.
+He is also a board member of Arrow Electronics.

-Richard J. Brezski, EVP, Chief Financial Officer and Treasurer
+Richard J. Brezski, EVP, Chief Financial Officer & Treasurer

 Joshua D. Schmidt, EVP, Chief Legal Officer and Corporate Secretary